zerolend/zerolend-one/README.md

 ## Documentation

 - [docs-one.zerolend.xyz](https://docs-one.zerolend.xyz/) - Contains a high level overview of the entire protocol including architecture documentation.
-- [docs folders](./docs) - Contains the technical documentation for each contract and what they do.
+- [wiki pages](https://github.com/zerolend/zerolend-one/wiki) - The wiki pages contains the technical documentation for each contract and what they do.
 - [test folders](./test) - The unit tests for the protocol are also documented and can be browsed through for insights about how each test works.

 ## Tests